 Well I am going to go with New Who here for many reasons.

-I remember when I watched this episode with my mother who normally doesn’t have time for new who.
-She finds it too overblown and emotional, she still nevertheless said that the Daleks had never been scarier than they were in this story.
+I remember when I watched this episode with my mother who normally doesn’t have time for New Who, she still nevertheless said that the Daleks had never been scarier than they were in The Stolen Earth.

 See for yourself